 “So what did you tell her?”

 He waved me off.
 “You know kids.
 I just said ‘that’s nice, sweetheart’ or something like that.
 But I’m thinking, how far removed are we from baboons?
 They chatter to each other, but they don’t really say anything.
-It’s gotta be an instinct, right?”
+It’s gotta be an instinct, right?
+This is us.”
+He pointed to a maroon sedan and produced his keys.

 “So why do they do it?”

-“Exactly.
-People are sophisticated word-users, but if you break it down, what’s the meaning of most of what we say?
+“Maybe she was.”
+He started the engine.
+“If you think about it, what’s the meaning of most of what we say?
 Like with my daughter.
 I said ‘that’s nice sweetheart.’
 What did my response mean, as far as the actual words?
 I wasn’t agreeing.
 I wasn’t disagreeing.
-I didn’t say it was interesting or express a contrary thought.
-I said it was ‘nice,’ which means nothing, and then called her a pet name, which is basically just me expressing a feeling of closeness to her.
-She didn’t get anything more from it than your dog.
-So how do the words matter?
+I didn’t say her comment was interesting or express a contrary thought.
+I said it was ‘nice,’ which means nothing, and then I called her a pet name, which is basically just me expressing a feeling of closeness.
+She didn’t get anything more from it than you did from that dog.
+Words were entirely unnecessary.
+I could’ve grunted sounds that had the same meaning.
+Shit, half the time, that’s exactly what I do with my wife.
+Speaking of, how are things with yours, by the way?”

 “Are you and me keepin’ it real now, Ollie?”